THOMASELOVE/431-classes-2024/class07/README.md

 4. Also due at noon Wednesday 2024-09-18 is [Lab 2](https://github.com/THOMASELOVE/431-labs-2024/tree/main/lab2).
 5. [Chapters 9](https://thomaselove.github.io/431-book/09_moregroups.html), [10](https://thomaselove.github.io/431-book/10_transmore.html), [11](https://thomaselove.github.io/431-book/11_association.html) and [12](https://thomaselove.github.io/431-book/12_transassoc.html) of our [Course Textbook](https://thomaselove.github.io/431-book/) are now ready for you, in addition to Chapters 1-8 and the Appendix materials, which have been available previously.
 Chapters 13-23 still need work on my part before I can recommend you read them.
     - I also corrected non-critical irritating typos in [Section 3.5](https://thomaselove.github.io/431-book/03_summary.html#sec-outliers) and in [Section 7.5](https://thomaselove.github.io/431-book/07_transform.html#the-logarithmic-transformation) thanks to alert students who have received some credit for letting me know.
 Email or Campuswire is great for letting me know if you find other errors.
-6. David Spiegelhalter's writing in [The Guardian](https://www.theguardian.com/profile/david-spiegelhalter) may be of interest to you.
-7. September 19 (this Thursday) is every R user's favorite holiday.
+6. September 19 (this Thursday) is every R user's favorite holiday.
 I'll be sure to let you know about it next time in class.

 ## RStudio's Appearance